Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Discussion

 \subsection{Model Analysis and Late-Time Predictions}

 The optical models tested all failed to reproduce the optical emission unless the temperature was allowed to plateau at $>$ 20 000 K. This highlights the need for multiband fitting when examining light curve models, as opposed to bolometric fitting.
 After the diffusion phase, a constant temperature implies $L \propto R_{\rm phot}^2$, which may be a good approximation when the photosphere is receding.
 The recession of the photosphere in an expanding medium begins when the optical depth of the ejecta drops fast enough to counteract the effect of the ejecta expansion.
 This timescale can be connected to the nebular timescale, when the entire ejecta becomes optically thin.
 Appendix \ref{sec:photo} shows that the ratio between these two timescales for a homologously expanding medium with any non-increasing density profile is $< \sqrt{3}$.
 While the data show the photospheric radius peaks on a timescale of $\sim$ 5 days, spectra at $\sim$ 40 days still show the emission being dominated by a blackbody-like continuum \citep{Perley2026}.
 Since this is inconsistent with the derived timescales, this suggests that the ejecta responsible for the thermal emission cannot be homologously expanding, which rules out the SN, shock cooling, and BH-WR merger models.
 This can also rule out some models we did not test, such as the TDE-powered SN model from \citet{Tsuna2025} or the Helium core-black hole merger from \citet{Klencki2025}.
 This does not rule out the presence of homologous components that may produce spectral lines or non-thermal emission, but these components cannot be the primary source of the optical emission.
 This photospheric behaviour also does not rule out TDEs, although none of the TDE models were able to explain the optical emission.
-However, TDE models are known to be uncertain and the emission processes of supermassive black hole (SMBH) TDEs, especially around peak are not well understood \citep[e.g.][]{Sarin2024CE, Wise2025}, so the possibility that this transient could be an IMBH TDE cannot be completely discounted.
+However, TDE models are known to be uncertain and the emission processes of supermassive black hole (SMBH) TDEs, especially around peak are not well understood \citep[e.g.][]{Sarin2024CE, Wise2026, Angus2026}, so the possibility that this transient could be an IMBH TDE cannot be completely discounted.
 The lack of early rest-frame optical/near-UV spectral features may point to AT2024wpp as a low mass analogue to featureless TDEs \citep{Hammerstein2023}.
+However, the presence of the dense extended material inferred from radio emission is not predicted by any current TDE models.